No sunshine, no problem!

 Head back inside to the majestic Sheffield Cathedral, which is right next to the Cathedral Supertram stop and in the very heart of the city centre.

-A print version of this article was also featured in The Sheffield Star 16.05.23 - read it here.
+This article was originally published on 25 April 2023.
+A version of this article appeared in The Sheffield Star on16 May 2023.
+You can read it here.